Joel Ward (footballer): Crystal Palace

 On 28 May 2012, Ward completed a move to Crystal Palace for £400,000 on a four-year deal.
 He made his debut on 14 August 2012, in a 2–1 win against Exeter City in the League Cup.
 He made his league debut four days later in a home game against Watford.
 He won promotion with Crystal Palace after clearing a shot off the line during the last minute of injury time against the same opponents in the 2013 Championship play-off final.
 Ward scored his first goal for Crystal Palace in a 3–1 home win against Queens Park Rangers on 14 March 2015.

 On 15 April 2015, Ward signed a new three-and-a-half-year contract which kept him at Palace until the summer of 2018.
 As of May 2016, Ward currently holds the record for most Premier League appearances for a Crystal Palace player.
 He reached the hundred milestone in a 1–1 draw away to Arsenal on 17 April 2016.
 On 2 July 2018, Ward signed a new three-year deal at the club until the summer of 2021.

 In July 2021, Ward signed a two-year contract extension.
 In June 2023, Ward signed a one-year contract extension, and replaced the departing Luka Milivojević as club captain for a season, until Marc Guéhi replaced him the following summer.
 In May 2024, Ward signed another contract extension, until June 2025.

+Ward in 2025 with Crystal Palace following their FA Cup triumph.

 On 13 May 2025, it was announced that Ward would not extend his contract and he would leave the club at the end of the 2024–25 season, having made a total of over 360 appearances in all competitions over thirteen years at the club.
 Ward was the last remaining member of the 2013 Championship play-off winning squad.
 He was an unused substitute as Palace won the 2025 FA Cup final on 17 May, lifting the trophy alongside Guéhi.
 Ward played his final match at Selhurst Park three days later, starting in a 4–2 victory over Wolverhampton Wanderers; he was substituted off in the 71st minute and received a standing ovation, and later stated he "couldn't have written a better story and a better ending" to his time at the club.

+Swansea City

+On 9 January 2026, Ward joined Championship club Swansea City on a short-term deal until the end of the 2025–26 season.